vegaf1/quadrotor-arduino-jetson/README.md

 2. The quadrotor will use julia as a controller which provides control inputs to a python program that sends it to the Arduino via serial.
 Protocol buffers are used to serialize the messages between Julia and Python, and a packed structure was used to send it from the python script to the arduino.
 This program shows a simple demo of sending different pwm signals to the motors through this frame work.

 3. The Arduino code includes the calibration of the ESC's which is initialized everytime the arduino is plugged in.

+4. The pwm.proto file contains the message that is passed between Julia and Python.

 # Running the programs